AdrianVega1/TestingScripts/RF014 - Integración/Prueba Integral/result.md

- FAIL  src/__tests__/page.test.tsx
+ PASS  src/__tests__/page.test.tsx

 handleSubmit Integration Tests

-    √ should render the page without crashing (65 ms) × should add an activity successfully when valid data is provided (38 ms) √ should not add an activity when invalid data is provided (17 ms)
+    √ should render the page without crashing (72 ms) √ should add an activity successfully when valid data is provided (81 ms) √ should not add an activity when invalid data is provided (19 ms)

-Test Suites: 1 failed, 1 total
+Test Suites: 1 passed, 1 total

-Tests:       1 failed, 2 passed, 3 total
+Tests:       3 passed, 3 total

 Snapshots:   0 total

-Time:        1.04 s
+Time:        1.251 s

 Ran all test suites.